01-02-20 Sorrow Recovery

 Raymond was all too familiar with overwhelming emotions.
 Most of his life he had periods of depression.
 It depended on how his life was going at the time.
 Big disappointments, deaths of significant people, or breakups could send Raymond into month long depressions.
-Recently, after the death of Raymond’s beloved wife, Diane, Raymond has been lost in sorrow.
-He has been locked in his bedroom, sleeping 20 hours per day and barely eating enough to stay alive.
-If it wasn’t for Raymond’s brother, Jonathan, who supplied the food and forced Raymond to clean himself, there was serious concern Raymond would not survive.
+Recently, after the death of Raymond’s beloved wife, Diane, Raymond had been lost in sorrow.
+He had been locked in his bedroom, sleeping 20 hours per day and barely eating enough to stay alive.
+If it wasn’t for Raymond’s brother, Jonathan, who supplied the food and forced Raymond to clean himself, there were serious concerns Raymond would not survive.

 Raymond started to slide back under the covers, as the man spoke, ‘what is your question?’
 With the covers over his head Raymond mumbled, ‘there is no question.
 I’m depressed, and I know why?
 That’s it, all of it?’
 ‘Not even close to all of it.
 Yes, you no longer have an important partner near you, but death is meant as a cathartic experience for the survivors.
 It releases the bond and prepares you for the future.
 An emotional, mind/body release that is a healing from loss.
 You are meant to move forward and create new bonds.’
 The man continued.